matheuristic/dotfiles/software.md

 - `spack info PACKAGE` shows info the package PACKAGE
 - `spack install PACKAGE...` installs the given packages
   - Use the `-d` option for more verbose output
+  - Use the `--add` option to incrementally install the package and concretize in the active environment
   - Install a specific version by using `@`, e.g., `spack install mpich@3.0.4`
   - Use a specific compiler by using `%` (also allows adding compiler